luca-nik/mev_agent/exercises/third/Exercise3.md

 In short, considering all these factors, our little code appears even smaller in the face of this mountain of complexity.

-**Considerations**: Given the complexity of the routing problem in real case scenarios I tought that MEV agents could be developed leveraging [reinforcement-learning](https://huggingface.co/learn/deep-rl-course/unit2/what-is-rl) tecniques.
-One could use real world data to create a training ground for single or multiple interacting agents, leveragin single or [Multi-Agents Reinforcement Learning](https://huggingface.co/learn/deep-rl-course/unit7/introduction-to-marl) techniques in order to learn optimal behavioural policies given the current market state.
+**Considerations**: Given the complexity of the routing problem in real case scenarios I thought that MEV agents could be developed leveraging [reinforcement-learning](https://huggingface.co/learn/deep-rl-course/unit2/what-is-rl) techniques.
+One could use real-world data to create a training ground for single or multiple interacting agents, leveraging single or [Multi-Agents Reinforcement Learning](https://huggingface.co/learn/deep-rl-course/unit7/introduction-to-marl) techniques in order to learn optimal behavioral policies given the current market state.

 ### Results
 Interestingly, adding the `METEORA_USDC_USDT` to the market graph (with the liquidities at the time I executed the code) has allowed me to increase the surplus by a factor ~58.
 This could be a rather interesting example where arbitrage could be exploited, buying `USDT` from `METEORA_USDC_USDT`, and selling them back for `USDC` in `UNISWAP_USDC_USDT`.